orstavik/JoiComponents/book/chapter2_HowToMakeMixins/Pattern10_BatchedConstructorCallbacks.md

 ## The completion of DOM-branch construction: 2) SYNC

 The second mode of DOM construction is sync.
-Sync mode can both be triggered by JS initialized constructors and the sync parser .innerHTML.
+Sync mode can both be triggered by JS initialized constructors and the sync parser `.innerHTML`.
 These can be dynamically triggered during the setup of the main document (thus already delayed until DCL) or after DCL.